 iOS offers many content sharing solutions.
-From photos in Photos, documents, files stored in iCloud to visited web pages, they can all be shared with friends.
+From the pictures in Photos, documents, files stored in iCloud and up to the visited web pages, all can be shared with friends.

-If we only want to show it to someone part of a web page which I visited, in this scenario, a screenshot of the web page open is easy to achieve.
-By the classic screenshot method it will be captured by default only the visible part on the screen.
+If we only want to show it to someone part of a web page which I visited, in this scenario, a screenshot of the web page open is simmore to achieve.
+Through the classic screenshot method, it will be captured by default only the visible part on the screen.
 But if the content we want to show includes coming off the screen, then we will need a full web page screeshot, from which to cut (crop) only the part that interests us.

-How to take a full web page screenshot on iPhone or iPad (Take a full web page screenshot)
+How to take screenshots to a complete web page on iPhone or iPad (Take a full web page screenshot)

 1. The screenshot option for the entire webpage (ie areas outside the active screen) has been added with iOS 13, but few know of this option.
 So you have to have at least iOS 13 / iPadOS 13 or a newer version installed on iPhone / iPad, to access this option.

-2. Access a Safari webpage and press the buttons simultaneously Sleep si volume Up to capture the image on the screen.
+2. Access a web page with Safari and click simultan the buttons Sleep si volume Up to capture the image on the screen.

 Press to open the captured image from the lower left corner of the screen.

 3. The photo editor will open, where you have several options for editing the captured image (screenshot), includingfull page", In the upper part.
 Select "Full Page", then use the navigation and image editing tools, then export the final result.